tavferreira/technigo-bootcamp-projects/README.md

   ```

 - Navigate to your repo and create a Pull Request into the Technigo repo
-- Wait for the code review from your teachers
+- Wait for the code review from your teachers, then deploy the site on Netlify

 ## How to get help 🆘